aws/aws-cdk-rfcs/text/204-golang-bindings.md

 # Drawbacks

 The programming model for Go differs significantly from that of Typescript.
 Imposing an object-oriented philosophy on a procedural language may result in non-idiomatic constructs and APIs in the target language.
-However, the tradeoff for having CDK constructs available in more languages outweights this disadvantage.
+However, the tradeoff for having CDK constructs available in more languages outweighs this disadvantage.

 # Unresolved questions